techcaotri/imgui-test-engine-example-bazel/README.md

 If migrating from old WORKSPACE setup:

 1. Create `MODULE.bazel` with module declaration
-2. Move repository rules to `repositories.bzl`
+2. Move repository rules to `extensions.bzl`
 3. Add `--enable_bzlmod` to `.bazelrc`
 4. Update BUILD files to use new target names
 5. Clean and rebuild